FrankZuchowski/bwcesimplerestfz/README.md

-This is the initialrepo file for bwcesimplerestfz.
+This is the initial repo file for bwcesimplerestfz.